previousdeveloper/istio-simple-concepts/virtual-service.md

 A VirtualService resource in much the same capacity as a traditional Kubernetes Ingress resource, in that a VirtualService resource matches traffic and directs it to a Service resource.

-However, a VirtualService resource can be much more specific in the traffic it matches and where that traffic is sent, it will operate on internal as well as external traffic, and offers a lot of additional functionality to manipulate traffic along the way.
+Ho  ver, a VirtualService resource can be much more specific in the traffic it matches and where that traffic is sent, it will operate on internal as well as external traffic, and offers a lot of additional functionality to manipulate traffic along the way.
 It can be combine with destination rule to foward traffic specific pod.

 ### Simple Virtual Service